ying-tang/help-documentation/_keystone/oidc-federation.md

 Steps to use the OpenStack client with authorization code:

-1. Create a file `oidcrc`
+1. Create a file called `oidcrc`

-2. Paste the following contents in the file.
-Update the parameters based on your environment
+2. Paste the following contents into the file.
+Update the parameters based on your environment.

     **OIDC stackrc**

     ```
     export OS_TOKEN_ENDPOINT=https://<replace>/oauth/token
     export OS_CLIENT_SECRET=<client secret>